Janamanchi Seshadri Sarma

-Janamanchi Seshadri Sarma (1882–1950) was a Telugu poet from Cuddapah, Andhra Pradesh.
+Janamanchi Seshadri Sharma (1882–1950) was a Telugu poet from Cuddapah, Andhra Pradesh.

 Life

-Janamanchi Seshadri Sarma was born in 1882 at Kaluvai in Nellore district.
+Janamanchi Seshadri Sharma was born in 1882 at Kaluvai in Nellore district.
 He took up a job in Cuddapah, but later moved to different places like Kashi, Vijayanagaram and Kasimkota near Anakapalli.
 He was learned in many shastras.
 He worked as Telugu pandit at many high schools, retiring finally from Municipal High School, Cuddapah.

-Janamanchiseetharama sharma DWIVEDI 90009 44333

 Honours

 He earned several titles like 'Balasaraswathi', 'Abhinava Nannaparya', 'Abhinava Andhra Valmiki', 'Andhra Vyasa', Kalaprapoorna, 'Kavyathirtha', etc. and was a recipient of several honours.

 He was honoured with Kalaprapoorna from Andhra University in 1937.

 Literary works

 Translations

-Seshadri Sarma translated the following works from Sanskrit into Telugu.
+Seshadri Sharma translated the following works from Sanskrit into Telugu.
 In his translations he took care that the original idea was faithfully reproduced in Telugu.
 His style was simple and straight and he avoided lengthy phrases and long-winding sentences.